luca-c-xcv/LinuxTools/README.md

 It is a script to to more easily control the dual-screen configuration.<br/>
 At the first run, the first option to launch is `-ck` which prints at the standard output the name of the two monitor connected to the system.
 Copy the two names into the relative variables in the script (`MONITORRT` for the right screen - `MONITORLT` for the left screen).
 After this task it's possible to execute the script with the other options:
+- `-onl` to turn-on the left monitor
-- `-on` to turn-on the right monitor
+- `-onr` to turn-on the right monitor
+- `-offl` to turn-off the left monitor
-- `-off` to turn-off the right monitor
+- `-offr` to turn-off the right monitor
 - `-prt` to put the left monitor in portrait mode
 - `-norm` to put the left monitor in landscape mode
 - `-h` to print the help message